benur75/msxpico/README.md

 ## SCC+ emulation
 The SCC+ emulation currently involves the sound chip only.
 Konami ROMs will work without any modifications.
 VGMPLAY and SOFARUN can detect the SCC+ without any issues.
 To be able to detect the SCC+ properly by for instance SD Snatcher, the modified version of game need to be used.
 This might also apply to other games or demos.

+## MP3 playback
+MP3 files in mono or stereo with a maximum of 48kHz can be played back.

 ## Software update
 - Download latest .uf2 update file from github.com/jeroentaverne/msxpico